SanorSmith/CI_PP1_SD/README.md

 ***

 ### User Goals
-•To find an architectural company that provides efficient, safe, and high-quality services.
+- To find an architectural company that provides efficient, safe, and high-quality services.
-•Seek a comprehensive overview of the company's offerings.
+- Seek a comprehensive overview of the company's offerings.
-•	Transparent and clear pricing for all services.
+- Transparent and clear pricing for all services.
 •	Easily accessible information about the company.
 •	Clearly displayed location of the architectural firm.
 •	Conveniently available contact information for the business.